AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/active-campaign-modules.md

 ### Move Details to Another Deal Stage

-This action module `moves all deals in one stage to another stage`.
+This action module moves all deals in one stage to another stage.

 You specify the IDs of the stage and of the target stage.

-The module returns the ID of the  `stage` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  stage and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.